rt-net/JetsonNano_DT_SPI/README.md

 # JetsonNano_DT_SPI

-unofficial script for Jetson Nano(L4T Jetson-Nano-Tegra210_Linux_R32.1.0_aarch64) to enable SPI1
+unofficial script for Jetson Nano(L4T Jetson-Nano-Tegra210_Linux_R32.1.0_aarch64) to enable SPI0 (SPI1 on Developer Kit's Pin 19, 21, 23 and 24)

 __Please don't forget to backup your data!__